 - Mental health concerns

 - Unhealthy thought patterns that lead to addictive behavior

 You’ll also participate in several group therapy sessions each day.
 Group therapy is an important component of dual diagnosis treatment.
 It offers an opportunity for connections with peers in recovery.
 You’ll hear from people sharing similar problems as you.
 You’ll learn how to better communicate and build self-esteem and resiliency.
-Our treatment team provides expert guidance in group therapy sessions.
+Promises’ treatment team provides expert guidance in group therapy sessions.
 We help you address topics relevant to your recovery journey.

 Healing for Loved Ones